 Can you feature UK based retailers?

-I’m shocked at how international our reach is since I don’t think my next door neighbor knows what I do for a living.
-I wish I knew more UK based retailers.
-I’m trying to figure out how to make recommendations to readers outside the US, so please stay tuned.
+I’m shocked at how international our reach has become, especially since I don’t think my next-door neighbor knows what I do for a living.
+I wish I knew more UK based retailers but being US based I don’t have much exposure to them.
+As we grow, I’m trying to figure out how to make recommendations to readers outside the US, so please stay tuned.